 1 out of 1 certificate requests certified, commit? [y/n]y

 Here, vpnclient1 is the Hostname of a particular client.
-This command will generate the certificate and the key files for the client.
+This command will generate the certificate and the critical files for the client.

 Create Diffie-Hellman Parameters

-After the above steps have been completed successfully, you will have many key and certificate files inside /etc/openvpn/easy-rsa/keys.
+After completing the above steps successfully, you will have many key and certificate files inside /etc/openvpn/easy-rsa/keys.

 Copy the certificates to the respective locations

-Once you have created the Root Certificate (Certificate Authority), Server Certificate and Client Certificate, you need to copy them to the appropriate locations.
+Once you have created the Root Certificate (Certificate Authority), Server Certificate, and Client Certificate, you must copy them to the appropriate locations.

 $ cd /etc/openvpn/easy-rsa/keys/

 $ sudo cp ca.crt vpnserver.crt vpnserver.key dh1024.pem /etc/openvpn/

 By doing so, you have copied the client certificate and the key to the client machine.
 You should always use a secure medium like scp while copying the essential files.